JuliaWeb/RemoteREPL.jl/README.md

 TLDR; this package aims to provide safe defaults for single-user machines.
 However, *do not expose the RemoteREPL port to an open network*.
 Abitrary remote code execution is the main feature provided by this package!

+## Design

+RemoteREPL formats results as text (using `show(io, "text/plain", result)`) for communication back to the client terminal.
+This is helpful because:
+* The result of a computation might be large, and it should be summarized before sending back.
+* The remote machine may be a separate application with different modules loaded; it may not be possible to deserialize the results in the local Julia session.

+Currently RemoteREPL uses the standard Serialization library to format messages on the wire, but this isn't bidirectionally compatible between Julia versions so we'll probably move to something else in the future.